-When fitting children below the age of 36 months, it is important to secure that the device is fitted with a tamper resistant battery drawer.
+When fitting children below the age of 36 months, it is important to secure that the device is fitted with a tamper resistant battery drawer, which will prevent young children from removing the battery on their own.

 Ponto sound processors either have a built-in tamper resistant battery drawer or an exchangeable battery drawer included in the instrument box.
 Follow the Instructions for Use and product specific instructions on how to attach and use the tamper resistant battery drawers.